Skip to searchSkip to main content

-A glowing pumpkin with a carved grin is an absolute Halloween classic and they are also great fun to make with children.
-They are great to use as decorations for Halloween.
-We'll show you how to carve an individual Halloween pumpkin in no time at all and how to keep your piece of Halloween artwork looking fresh.
+A glowing pumpkin with a carved grin is an absolute classic Halloween decoration and is easy to make, even with children.
+We'll show you how to carve your own unique Halloween pumpkin in no time, step by step.
+You'll also learn which pumpkins are best suited, how to carve a pumpkin face and how to keep your artwork fresh for as long as possible.

 Which pumpkins are the best for carving?

-The classic pumpkins your get at Halloween are bright orange, large and round.
-Your Pumpkin should have a firm but not too hard outer skin, which will make them easier to carve.
-They should also be large enough for carving a face or different shapes on.
+The classic pumpkins you get at Halloween are bright orange, large and round.
+Your pumpkin should have a firm but not too hard outer skin, which will make it easier to carve.
+They should also be large enough for carving a face or different shapes.
 In autumn, you can find these types of pumpkins in large quantities in supermarkets, and they are often advertised as "Halloween pumpkins".
 In most cases, these are giant pumpkins or garden pumpkins.

-A lot of pumpkins you can get at Halloween are edible even when the pulp isn’t always very tasty.
+A lot of pumpkins you can get at Halloween are edible, even if the pulp isn’t always very tasty.
 Whereas smaller decorative pumpkins are generally poisonous.

 Step-by-step instructions & tips on carving a pumpkin